-Evaluating the Influence of Technological Innovations in Agriculture on Food Security and Sustainable Agricultural Practices in Nigeria
+Influence of Technological Innovations in Agriculture on Food Security and Sustainable Agricultural Practices in Nigeria

-and

-(ABUAD)

-Ibadan.

 Abstract

-Food security remains a critical global challenge, particularly in developing nations like Nigeria, where, despite abundant agricultural resources, food insecurity persists.
-This study evaluates the influence of technological innovations in agriculture on food security and sustainable agricultural practices in Nigeria.
-The research employed a mixed-methods design, utilising primary data collected through structured questionnaires from 380 respondents comprising household farmers, FADAMA beneficiaries, and staff from Akinyele LGA and Ibadan Southeast LGA in Oyo State.
-Secondary data were sourced from the World Bank, Food and Agriculture Organisation, and Central Bank of Nigeria.
-Data were analysed using descriptive statistics, correlation, and multiple regression methods, with preliminary tests including the Shapiro-Wilk test for normality.
-The findings reveal that technological innovation has a significant positive impact on food security (b=16.2522, p=0.0434).
-The study further established that the adoption of agricultural technologies such as mechanised equipment, improved seeds, bio-fertilisers, and irrigation systems has contributed to sustainable farming practices and enhanced food security.
-However, challenges including high costs, limited funding, poor infrastructure, and inadequate training hinder wider technology adoption.
-The study concludes that technological innovations significantly influence food security and sustainable agricultural practices in Nigeria.
-It recommends increased investment in agricultural technology, enhanced farmer training programs, improved infrastructure development, and stronger institutional support to facilitate technology adoption and ensure sustainable food security in Nigeria.
+Food security remains a critical global challenge, particularly in developing nations like Nigeria, where food insecurity persists despite abundant agricultural resources.
+This study evaluates the influence of agricultural technological innovations on food security and sustainable agricultural practices in Nigeria.
+The research employed a mixed-methods design, using primary data collected through structured questionnaires from 380 respondents comprising household farmers, FADAMA beneficiaries and staff from Akinyele LGA and Ibadan Southeast LGA in Oyo State.
+Secondary data were sourced from the World Bank, the Food and Agriculture Organization, and the Central Bank of Nigeria.
+Data were analyzed using descriptive statistics, correlation, and multiple regression methods, with preliminary tests including the Shapiro-Wilk test for normality.
+The findings reveal that technological innovation has a significant positive impact on food security (b = 16.2522, p = 0.0434).
+The study further established that the adoption of agricultural technologies, such as mechanized equipment, improved seeds, bio-fertilizers and irrigation systems, has contributed to sustainable farming practices and enhanced food security.
+However, challenges such as high costs, limited funding, poor infrastructure, and inadequate training hinder the adoption of technology.
+This study concludes that technological innovations significantly influence food security and sustainable agricultural practices in Nigeria.
+Increased investment in agricultural technology, enhanced farmer training programs, improved infrastructure development, and stronger institutional support are recommended to facilitate technology adoption and ensure sustainable food security in Nigeria.

 Keywords: Food security, Agricultural technology, Food availability, Food accessibility, Nigeria, Sustainable agriculture, Technological innovation

-Word Count: 217
+Word count: 217 words

 Introduction

 Food security is a fundamental pillar of sustainable development and human advancement, yet it remains a significant global challenge.
 Addressing the need for a consistent, sustainable food supply is critical to the fight against hunger (McCarthy et al., 2018).
-When "all people, at all times, have physical and economic access to sufficient, safe, and nutritious food to meet their dietary needs and food preferences for an active and healthy life," food security is attained, according to the Food and Agriculture Organisation (2019).
-According to Gibson (2012) and Oni and Fashogbon (2013), four fundamental dimensions support this idea: availability, accessibility, utilisation, and stability.
+When "all people, at all times, have physical and economic access to sufficient, safe, and nutritious food to meet their dietary needs and food preferences for an active and healthy life," food security is attained, according to the Food and Agriculture organization (2019).
+According to Gibson (2012) and Oni and Fashogbon (2013), four fundamental dimensions support this idea: availability, accessibility, utilization, and stability.

-In a world where food scarcity and hunger have affected the livelihood of people and have resulted in loss of lives, insecurity, starvation, poverty, and malnutrition, the United Nations have taken the responsibility in ensuring food insecurity issues are addressed in the SDG goals No. 1 and 2 (No Poverty, and Zero Hunger).
-A food-secure nation can guarantee economic stability, reduce malnutrition, build a healthy society, thereby saving the government's health budget, reduce poverty, and foster a stable community, with a multiplier effect on government stability.
-Food security is a moral imperative in that all people should have equal and unrestricted access to food.
-Beyond this, food security is an investment in wider stability and security.
-Where there is food insecurity, there is displacement of people and increased instability that can triple throughout countries, regions and beyond (World Food Programme 2025).
+In a world where food scarcity and hunger have affected the livelihood of people and resulted in loss of lives, insecurity, starvation, poverty, and malnutrition, the United Nations has taken the responsibility of ensuring that food insecurity issues are addressed in the Sustainable Development Goals No. 1 and 2 (No Poverty and Zero Hunger).
+A food-secure nation can guarantee economic stability, reduce malnutrition, and build a healthy society, thereby saving the government’s health budget, reducing poverty, and fostering a stable community, with a multiplier effect on government stability.
+Food security is a moral imperative that all people should have equal and unrestricted access to food.
+Food security is an investment in wider stability and security.
+Food insecurity causes displacement of people and increased instability that can triple throughout countries, regions, and beyond (World Food program, 2025).